Lauszus/LaunchPadFlightController/README.md

 # Features

 * Rate mode, self level mode, heading hold and altitude hold
+    - __AUX1:__ Use 3-POS switch for self level and heading hold.
+At first position both are off, at second position self level is on and at third position both are on
+    - __AUX2:__ Use a 2-POS switch for altitude hold.
+Activated when switch is high.
+Note that self level mode must be activated for altitude hold to work
 * Store PID values, calibration values etc. in EEPROM
 * Gyro & accelerometer calibration routine
+    - Gyro is calibrated at startup
+    - Accelerometer calibration routine can be activated in the code or by using the Android app
 * Magnetometer calibration routine (turns on Blue LED when calibrating)
+    - Magnetometer calibration routine can only be activated in the code for now
 * Arm/disarm using rudder
 * Status LEDs
 * Supports CPPM receivers